Total war: United States

-The United States underwent an unprecedented mobilization of national resources for the Second World War.
-Although the United States was not in danger of an existential attack, the national sense after Pearl Harbor was to use all the nation's resources to defeat Germany and Japan.
-Most non-essential activities were rationed, prohibited or restrained, and most of the fit unmarried young men were drafted.
+The United States underwent an unprecedented mobilisation of national resources for the Second World War, creating a military-industrial complex.
+Although the United States was not in existential danger, the national sense after Pearl Harbor was to use all of the nation's resources to defeat Germany and Japan.
+Most non-essential activities were rationed, prohibited or restrained, and most fit, unmarried young men were drafted.
 There was little urgency before 1940, when the collapse of France ended the Phoney War and revealed urgent needs.
-Nevertheless President Franklin Roosevelt moved to first solidify public opinion before acting.
+Nevertheless, President Franklin Roosevelt moved to first solidify public opinion before acting.
 In 1940 the first peacetime draft was instituted, along with Lend-Lease programs to aid the British, and covert aid was passed to the Chinese as well.

 American public opinion was still opposed to involvement in the problems of Europe and Asia, however.
 In 1941, the Soviet Union became the latest nation to be invaded, and the U.S. gave its aid as well.
 American ships began defending aid convoys to the Allied nations against submarine attacks, and a total trade embargo against the Empire of Japan was instituted to deny its military the raw materials its factories and military forces required to continue its offensive actions in China.

 In late 1941, Japan's Army-dominated government decided to seize by military force the strategic resources of South-East Asia and Indonesia since the Western powers would not give Japan these goods by trade.
 Planning for this action included surprise attacks on American and British forces in Hong Kong, the Philippines, Malaya, and the U.S. naval base and warships at Pearl Harbor.
-In response to these attacks, the U.K. and U.S. declared war the next day.
+In response to these attacks, the UK and U.S. declared war the next day.
 Nazi Germany declared war on the U.S. a few days later, along with Fascist Italy; the U.S. found itself fully involved in a second world war.